graphql/graphiql/.changeset/eight-swans-destroy.md

 ---
 'graphql-language-service-server': patch
+'vscode-graphql': patch
 ---

-fix: vue and svelte files doesn't log errors anymore when parsing with no script tag (#2836)
+fix: `.vue` and `.svelte` files doesn't log errors anymore when parsing with no script tag (#2836)